Understanding Food Safety Hazards: Definition and Significance

 Examples of some of the Most Common Sources of Physical Hazards

 There are several sources of physical hazards inside the line of production.
 These can come from machines, pests, or the food handlers themselves.
-Their detection is crucial as these can attract other the spread of the other hazards.
+Their detection is crucial as these can attract the spread of other hazards.
 Some of the most common sources of physical hazards are:

 The Production Utensils and other Equipment

 As factory equipment is involved in the food production process, parts of plastic and chips of metal can easily get mixed into the food.
 This is quite common for old equipment.
 Physical hazards such as screws, nails, and broken glass can originate from machines in production or kitchen areas and get mixed with the food.

 The pests also largely contribute to the physical hazards in the food business.
 The insects and pests can die and get mixed into the food and contaminate them completely.
 Rodents like rats can leave their hair everywhere and carry insects that cause diseases.
 Other pests such as birds also produce droppings that if come into contact with the foods, can contaminate them.